ozaner/ozaner.github.io/_posts/math/00-0-0-boolean-logic-with-matrices.md

 ## Putting it Together
 We can now appreciate this new formulation of binary computation for what it is, an isomorphism from Booleans to vectors, logical connectives to matrices, and function composition to matrix multiplication.

-In general, the matrix form of a logical operation from $m$ bits to $n$ is a $2^m\times 2^n$ matrix whose $i$th column is the outputs when multiplied by the state $i$ represents.
+In general, the matrix form of a logical operation from $m$ bits to $n$ bits is a $2^m\times 2^n$ matrix whose $i$th column is the output when multiplied by the state $i$ represents.
 Given an input of the tensor product of $m$ basis vectors, the output is simply their product.

 Here's an example of an operation from 2 bits to 2 to get us accustomed, the half-adder: